The Virginia Education Foundation's mission is

 partnered with the disAbility Resource

-Center (dRC) and Virginia's
+Center (dRC) and Virginia's Children First.

-Children First.
-VEF gave them several
+VEF gave them several hundred

-books and other educational materials for
+educational materials for scholastic

-low-income children, deaf and hard of
+instruction with low-income children, deaf

-hearing children, and
+and hard of hearing children, and

 mentally-challenged adults.